powertochange-org/theLoop/public_html/wp-content/plugins/wptouch/readme.txt

 = Well, what if my users don't like it and want to see my regular site? =

-There's a theme switch in the footer area of *WPtouch* for your visitors to easily switch between the *WPtouch* view and your site's regular appearance.
+There's a link to switch back to the desktop theme in the footer area of *WPtouch* so your visitors can easily switch between the *WPtouch* view and your site's regular appearance.

 We even automatically put a little snippet of code into your current desktop theme which will be shown only to iPhone, iPod touch, Android or BlackBerry touch mobile device visitors, giving them control to switch between the two themes easily.